 Wall Street has yet to fully price this dynamic.
 Salesforce trades on subscription revenue growth and margin expansion, but the services revenue that lubricates platform adoption operates on fundamentally different economics.
 If AI agents compress the services layer by even 30%, the knock-on effects on platform stickiness, partner loyalty, and switching costs could be substantial.

 The strategic question isn’t whether Salesforce can build AI agents — it clearly can.
-The question is whether Salesforce can cannibalize its own ecosystem fast enough to prevent competitors from doing it first, without destroying the network effects that made it dominant.
+The question is whether Salesforce can cannibalize its own ecosystem fast enough to prevent competitors from doing it first, without destroying the network effect — as explored in the emerging fifth paradigm of scaling — s that made it dominant.

 Read the full analysis: Salesforce & The Agentic Cannibalization on Business Engineer.